patricia-gallardo/hello_kotlin_dataframe/README.md

 Test comparing Jackson and Kotlin DataFrame read and write to CSV

-The generated schema which doesn't have lists
+The generated schema, created in Main, but not used, here just for interest.

 ~~~
 @DataSchema